JiaWu-Repository/Explore-Data-via-Weka/README.md

 # Exercise -2
 1. Download the data "trains-transformed.data" from https://archive.ics.uci.edu/ml/datasets/Trains;
 2. Create an ''Arff data'' version for Weka;
 3. Check whether it has missing values?
-If so, remove the instances that contain the missing values.
+If so, report the % of the missing values and then remove the instances that contain the missing values.